Sylvia-W-Mwangi/Phase_2_Project_G5/README.md

 3. Leverage audience interaction data to assist in marketing and distribution strategies for better engagement.

 This study provides valuable insights into the movie industry, shedding light on factors influencing revenue, audience preferences, and profitability.
-There making decision making easier for producers and distributors.

 ## Authors
 - Sylvia Mwangi
-- Teresia Kriuki
+- Teresia Kariuki
 - Meggy Donna
 - Guled Adam